 The conclusion that a particular service or supply is medically necessary does not constitute a representation or warranty that this service or supply is covered (for example, will be paid for by Aetna) for a particular member.
 The member's benefit plan determines coverage.
 Some plans exclude coverage for services or supplies that Aetna considers medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
 In addition, coverage may be mandated by applicable legal requirements of a State, the Federal government or CMS for Medicare and Medicaid members.

 We consider this surgical procedure to be dental-in-nature (DIN) oral surgery.
 DIN oral surgery procedures may be covered under either medical or dental plans.

 GTR is a surgical procedure that aims to regenerate the periodontal tissues when the periodontal disease is advanced and could overcome some of the limitations of conventional therapy.
 A membrane is placed over the root surfaces or defect area following surgical exposure and debridement.
 The mucoperiosteal flaps are then adapted over the membrane and sutured.
 The membrane is placed to exclude epithelium and gingival connective tissue from the healing wound.
 This procedure may require subsequent surgical procedures to correct the gingival contours.
 Guided tissue regeneration may also be carried out in conjunction with bone replacement grafts or to correct deformities resulting from inadequate faciolingual bone width in an edentulous site.
 The CDT defines an edentulous site in the heading of the 4000 section.

-D4266 -- Guided tissue regeneration -- resorbable barrier, per site
+D4266 - Guided tissue regeneration, natural teeth - resorbable barrier, per site

-D4267 -- Guided tissue regeneration -- nonresorbable barrier, per site (includes membrane removal)
+D4267 - Guided tissue regeneration, natural teeth - nonresorbable barrier, per site (includes membrane removal)